ff-notes/ron-rdt-spec/spec/RDT.md

 ## 4. Patch representation

 An RDT may provide the patch representation.
+A patch may be considered as an op batch, or as a partial value.

 A reduced patch must be represented as a reduced chunk of such structure: